Malhun Hatun (Kuruluş: Osman): Season 3

+During Osman and Malhun’s time away, they have very heartfelt scenes together.
+Malhun expresses to Osman how she feels about Bala and her pregnancy, and Osman comforts her and tells her that he will always love her and to rest assured.

 When the Kayi tribe is targeted by the Seljuk Vizier, Alamshah, Osman is framed for an assassination attempt on Sultan Mesud.
 Due to this, Gunduz Bey, Osman's brother, becomes the acting Bey of the tribe.
 He falls under Alamshah's influence and exiles Malhun, Bala and Selcan Hatun from the tribe - separating Malhun from Orhan.
-She later sneaks into the tribe with Aygul Hatun and takes him back.
-Osman eventually clears his name and they are all able to return to the tribe.
+She later sneaks into the tribe with Aygul Hatun and takes him back and stands headstrongly against Gunduz and Alamshah, Osman eventually clears his name and they are all able to return to the tribe.
 However, tragedy strikes for Malhun as her father, Omer Bey, along with his loyal soldiers are secretly killed in a massacre by Barkin Bey, a traitorous bey who is engaged to Malhun's cousin, Selvi Hatun.
 She buries her father and vows to find his killers.

 Several years have passed and Osman's strength and power has heightened with time.
 Orhan and Alaeddin Ali are kidnapped to lure Osman into a trap but Malhun works with Osman and Bala to rescue them from Bilicek Castle - which is later conquered.
 However, the same day Osman returns from Bilicek, victorious, is the same day Osman's adoptive mother, Selcan Hatun, dies - leaving everyone devastated.
 While the preparations for the Inegol conquest are underway, Osman's daughter Fatma who was sent to the highlands, returns to the tribe to the joy of her close ones.